 That would actually depend on which “China” you are referring to, as there are at the moment two regimes using the word.

-Taiwan was occupied by the Dutch (1624-1662) and Spanish (1626-1642) in the 17th century.
-The Dutch drove the Spanish out of the island in 1642, yet was defeated in 1662 by Koxinga, a remaining general of Ming Dynasty after it was overthrown by the Qing Dynasty.
-In 1683, the Qing Dynasty defeated the army in rebellion in Taiwan and formally annexed Taiwan in 1684 into the Qing Empire as part of the Fujian province 福建省.
-Taiwan was upgraded to the status of province in 1885.
+The Dutch East Indies Company (1624-1662) and the Spanish Empire (1626-1642) established formal settlements in Taiwan in the 17th century.
+The Dutch drove the Spanish out of the island in 1642, yet was defeated in 1662 by Koxinga 鄭成功, a remaining general of the Ming Empire after it was overthrown by the Qing Empire in mainland China.
+In 1683, the Qing Empire defeated the remaining Koxinga army in Taiwan and formally annexed the island in 1684 as a part of Fujian province 福建省.
+Taiwan became a separate province in 1885, with the first governor of Taiwan, Liu Mingchuan 劉銘傳, managing affairs in Taipei.

 In the Cairo Conference in 1943 held during WWII, one of the three main clauses of the Cairo Declaration was that “all the territories Japan has stolen from the Chinese, such as Manchuria, Formosa, and The Pescadores, shall be restored to the Republic of China.”